Ensembl/gti-genesearch/web/README.md

 ```

 ## `/api/{object}/fetch`
-The `/api/genes/fetch` and `/api/genomes/fetch`  endpoints are intended for bulk retrieval and accepts the `query`, `fields`, `sort`, `target` and `targetQuery` parameters from `/query`.
+The `/api/genes/fetch` and `/api/genomes/fetch`  endpoints are intended for bulk retrieval and accepts the `query`, `fields`, `target` and `targetQuery` parameters from `/query`.
 It can be invoked via GET and POST and returns the results as a JSON array, with no summary or facets available.

+The output format is JSON by default, but can be changed by setting either the `Accept` request header or `accept` parameter to:
+* JSON - `application/x-javascript`
+* XML - `application/xml`
+* CSV - `text/csv` or `application/vnd.ms-excel`

 ### GET
 http://localhost:8080/api/genes/fetch?query={"genome":"nanoarchaeum_equitans_kin4_m"}&fields=name,genome&sort=+name,-start